These Meal Prep Low Carb Big Mac Salad Jars are like a healthy cheeseburger – you probably already have the sauce ingredients!

 My meal planning service, Dinner Prep Pro, removes the guesswork and helps you get dinner on the table in 15-20 minutes each night.
 My meal prep checklists only take 1 hour each week!

-- These are the Mason jars I use.
+- These are the mason jars I use.

-- You can even get Big Mac sauce online if you're too lazy to make the sauce
+- You can even get Big Mac sauce online if you're too lazy to make the sauce.

 - And of course I get all my grass-fed beef from Butcher Box!

-Big Mac Salad Jars {Meal Prep, Low Carb}
+Low Carb Big Mac Salad {Meal Prep}

 Ingredients